-The ITA requires taxpayers who hold investment contracts (including bonds) acquired after December 31, 1989, to report their interest income annually.
+ITA requires taxpayers who hold investment contracts (including bonds) acquired after December 31, 1989, to report their interest income annually.
 Thus, interest income must be declared annually on the anniversary date of the investment.
-At the time of sale, it is likely that a portion of the accrued interest will be included in the sale price.
+Interest is added to the ACB annually.
+At the time of sale, it is likely a portion of the accrued interest will be included in the sale price.
 Therefore, the seller must add this portion of accrued interest to his/her income.
-The purchaser will be able to deduct the interest paid.
+The purchaser may deduct the interest paid.
+Note that the buyer will receive the T5 slip for the full year, but deduct the portion paid to the seller.

-Here is a summary of some of the tax impact:
+Here is a summary of some tax impacts:

-- > Interest accrued since the last payment that is part of the sale price (20(14)(b) ITA and 167 LI). - > The purchaser will receive the T5 for the full year but will deduct the portion paid to the seller. - > The deduction is allowed in the taxation year in which the accrued interest was included in the taxpayer's income.
+- Interest accrued since the last payment is part of the sale price (20(14)(b) LIR). - The buyer will receive the T5 slip for the full year, but deducts the portion paid to the seller from it in their income tax return. - The deduction is granted in the tax year in which the accrued interest was included in the taxpayer's income.